idonthav/False-Nails-Ecommerce/README.md

 # False-Nails-Ecommerce
-This is Ecommerce selling false nails
+This is Ecommerce selling false nails (All Nail design images are self-designed by my friends and me.
+Please do not use them for any commercial use)
+App's entire functions are not implementing yet, continuously updating.

 # Xin's Beauty Nail Website